 A California girl transplanted to the wilds of suburban New Jersey, I’m a shoe-loving, book-obsessed writer and mama.
 I can also be found at BettyConfidential.com and my own blog, “My First Word Was Shoe.”
 My work has appeared on sites like SELF.com and The Huffington Post; other interests include running (badly), cooking (not so badly), and over-packing.
 Sometimes I get to do fun things like cover Fashion Week or “road test” beauty products, but most of the time I’m chained to my laptop or schlepping to pick-up in my PJs -- it’s good to have balance!

-I write about parenting, home, food, clutter, thermostat wars, princesses -- so, basically, my life with a husband, 9 year old son, and 7 year old daughter.
+I write about parenting, home, food, clutter, thermostat wars, princesses -- so, basically, my life with a husband, 11 year old son, and 9 year old daughter.
 Previously I wrote about health and family at readersdigest.com, and before that, I was a newspaper reporter, and before that ...
 I can't remember anymore.

 Jenny Erikson is a conservative chick with a strong opinion and a smart mouth.
 Sometimes sassy, sometimes sincere, always honest.
 She believes that ingenuity, elbow grease, and sheer determination can accomplish anything -- even motherhood.

-Jenny blogs at JennyErikson.com and records a weekly radio show, Top 7 with Jenny & Ashley, on BlogTalkRadio.
-She lives in Southern California with her husband and their two young daughters.
+Jenny also blogs at JennyErikson.com, and she lives in Southern California with her two daughters.

 I'm the Editorial Marketing Manager here at The Stir.
 I love reality TV, long walks on the beach, and Bradley Cooper.
 And I dream of the day when sweatpants and slippers become socially acceptable work attire.